If you figure out a way to live without a master, any master, be sure to let the rest of us know,

 In one mesmerizing scene (pun intended), Dodd subjects Quell to an interrogatory session, forcing him to answers a series of questions about Quell’s family, his past, his own self-conception — without blinking.
 Phoenix’s eye literally tear as he strains to keep them open in one long, agonizing take in which he spits out painful response after painful response, including an admission of incest.
 This “cathartic” experience seems to bring Quell some kind of release, or at least temporary relief.

-But Quell remains disturbed by the fact that, despite his sessions, and devotion to Dodd (to the point of physically attacking critics of The Cause), he cannot quite get the monkey off his back, or reform his habits, or stop boozing.
+But Quell remains disturbed by the fact that, despite his sessions and devotion to Dodd (to the point of physically attacking critics of The Cause), he cannot quite get the monkey off his back, or reform his habits, or stop boozing.
 Dodd’s family begins to feel uneasy about Quell and his outbursts.
-But Dodd wants to keep him close, does not want to “fail him.”
+But Dodd wants to keep him close, not wanting his protégée to “fail him.”

 Quell finally rides off the Dodd reservation.
 That Dodd’s own son Val, as well as Dodd’s publisher, write off the Master’s work infuriates him, perhaps because he, too, doesn’t really believe in the past-life regressions and the trillions of years of forgotten history, or that he, Quell, is getting any better at coping with life.
 “You can’t take life straight, can you?” asks Dodd’s latest wife, Peggy (played with a two-dimensional and dull-witted conformity by the impeccable Amy Adams).